How to Watch the NBA on Friday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Knicks go on the road to face the Suns on Friday at 10:00 PM ET.
+The Mavericks take to the home court of the Rockets on Friday at 8:00 PM ET.

 How to Watch